albertyeh199909/Slack-imitation-group-project/seprinciples.md

 As you modify your code, maintain a up to a 2 page markdown file that lists the key changes you've made in your code and why they've been made.

-General Styling:

-General:
-- Consistency (spacing, order, etc)
-- No redundant lines <^ (WE HAVE REDUNDANCIES)
-- client_id = tokcheck(token)
-- new_<object name> = create_object()
-- No literal values, use global constants.
-- Function inputs match spec names exactly
-- Variable AND function names reflect data types and usage (eg user_id instead of user.) exactly abide by data type table in specification.
-- If desired suffix or prefix does not exist, we can make one and document it. (make sure that these “type hints” very obviously give away the type)-
-- Private class fields (ie most of them) have an underscore before themselves (eg self._id)

 ## File organization